The First Inhabitants

 The Black Communities of West Hants

-An important part of the historical tapestry of West Hants is the story of the black communities in this area about which there is a growing interest and concern.
+An important part of the historical tapestry of West Hants is the story of the black communities in this area about which there is a growing interest.
 We hope to provide a fuller account of this aspect of the historical record in the future.

 Shipbuilding was a prominent industry between 1840 and 1890.
 It flourished mainly in Windsor, Hantsport, Newport Landing and the Kempt Shore.
 In Windsor, Bennett Smith and Shubael Dimock dominated the shipbuilding industry.
 Robert Fuller and John Davison oversaw the Churchill yards in Hantsport and Moshers and Harvies had their own businesses in Newport Landing.
 Master builders such as John Caldwell and Roderick Rose worked in the Kempt Shore industry.

 These builders sold their ships world-wide, one of the most frequent customers being Liverpool, England.
 The profit from these sales allowed many Hants County residents to experience unimagined luxury.
 However, in the 1870′s the industry began to slow as steamers became more prominent.

 Gypsum is a non-metallic, soft rock that is used in plaster products.
 It is found in abundance in the shallow river valleys of Hants County.

 The first people to quarry the rock were the Acadians, however, the industry only began in earnest in the late 1700′s.

 Gypsum was shipped in mass quantities from Windsor out to the Bay of Fundy where it was loaded on boats bound for the American states.

 The loader used to move gypsum from the storage building to waiting ships was one of the fastest ship-loaders in the world.
 The extreme tides in the Minas Basin require ships to enter and leave the port within a four to five hour period.